Slashcash/vgcspreader/README.md

 Choice Band
 Choice Specs
 All the damage reduction berries (es: Payapa Berry)
+All the hp restoring berrie (es: Iapapa Berry)

 Items which do not affect damage calculation like Eject Button are normally supported.